 New Lenox real estate is some of the most expensive in Illinois, although New Lenox house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, New Lenox isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Lenox are a mix of both white- and blue-collar jobs.
-Overall, New Lenox is a village of professionals, sales and office workers and managers.
-There are especially a lot of people living in New Lenox who work in office and administrative support (12.49%), sales jobs (11.05%) and management occupations (10.75%).
+New Lenox is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, New Lenox is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in New Lenox who work in office and administrative support (12.49%), sales jobs (11.05%), and management occupations (10.75%).

 Also of interest is that New Lenox has more people living here who work in computers and math than 95% of the places in the US.

 New Lenox is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Lenox’s overall crime rate is lower than average for the country.